guijiejie/AMT/README.md

     --dist_eval --data_path ${IMAGENET_DIR}
 ```

 This code is written by Zhengqi Liu.
+If you have questions or find bugs in the codes, feel free to contact Zhengqi Liu.

 ATTN: This package is free for academic usage.
 You can run it at your own risk.
 For other purposes, please contact Jie Gui (guijie@ustc.edu).